wso2/docs-open-banking/en/docs/get-started/about-this-release.md

 API flows such as Accounts, Payments, and
 Dynamic Client Registration.
 - [Request router implementation](../develop/custom-request-router.md) to route request to specific functional paths.
-- Publish API invocation data from Gateway.
+- Publish API invocation data from the Gateway.
 For more information, see [Custom Data Publishing](../develop/custom-data-publishing.md).
 - Custom throttling keys.
 For more information, see [Custom Throttling Keys](../develop/custom-throttling-keys.md).

 ####WSO2 Open Banking Business Intelligence Accelerator